Prem Shankar Prasad

-Prem Shankar Prasad also Known as Prem Shankar Yadav is an Indian Politician and a member of Bihar Legislative Assembly, representing the Baikunthpur Assembly constituency in the Gopalganj district in the state of Bihar.
+Prem Shankar Prasad (born 7 September 1980), also known as Prem Shankar Yadav, is an Indian politician and a member of Bihar Legislative Assembly, representing the Baikunthpur Assembly constituency in the Gopalganj district in the state of Bihar.
 He is also a member of the Rashtriya Janata Dal party.

 Political life

 His father (Deo Dutt Prasad Yadav) won Baikunthpur constituency three times.